 Nominating Committee.
-The Nominating Committee held one (1) meeting during the year ended December 31, 2014.
-The nominating committee's functions include: establishing criteria for the selection of new directors to serve on the board of directors; identifying individuals believed to be qualified as candidates to serve on the board of directors; recommending for selection by the board of directors the candidates for all directorships to be filled by the board of directors or by the stockholders at an annual or special meeting; reviewing the board of directors' committee structure and recommending to the board of directors the directors to serve on the committees of the board; recommending members of the board of directors to serve as the respective chairs of the committees of the board of directors; developing and recommending to the board of directors, for its approval, an annual self-evaluation process of the board of directors and its committees and, based on those results, making recommendations to the board of directors regarding those board processes; and performing any other activities consistent with the committee's charter, our bylaws and applicable law as the committee or the board of directors deems appropriate.
+The Nominating Committee held one (1) meeting during the year ended December 31, 2015.
+The nominating committee's functions include: establishing criteria for the selection of new directors to serve on the board of directors; identifying individuals believed to be qualified as candidates to serve on the board of directors; recommending for selection by the board of directors the candidates for all directorships to be filled by the board of directors or by the stockholders at an annual or special meeting; reviewing the board of directors' committee structure and recommending to the board of directors to serve on the committees of the board of directors; developing and recommending to the board of directors, for its approval, an annual self-evaluation process of the board of directors regarding those board processes; and performing any other activities consistent with the committee's charter, our bylaws and applicable law as the committee or the board of directors deems appropriate.
+A copy of the Charter of the Nominating Committee is available on our website, located at www.Dyadic.com.

 The nominating committee does not currently have any formal minimum qualification requirements that must be met by a nominee to serve as a member of the board of directors.
-The nominating committee will take into account all factors it considers appropriate, which may include experience, accomplishments, education, diversity, understanding of the business, and the industries in which we operate, specific skills, general business acumen and the highest personal and professional integrity.
+The nominating committee will take into account all factors it considers appropriate, which may include experience, accomplishments, education, understanding of the business and the industries in which we operate, specific skills, general business acumen and the highest personal and professional integrity.